For the Malay Language, click here.

 Then we go back to the front to pick up the shoes.
 But we do not wear it, instead, the shoes are held and we’re barefooted to the toilet to wash our feet.

 This is the position of the ‘wat’ edges taken from the location of the toilet.
-When entering the toilet, we were surprised that there was a large dry leaf shaped like a big dead lizard.
+We were surprised when entering the bathroom that a large dry leaf shaped like a carcass of an already dead big iguana or commodore.
 Hahahaha!
-Suddenly thought that there might be a python in this toilet?
+Suddenly crossed in my thought that there might be a python in this toilet?

 Next to the toilet, there is a monastery, a school where many monks assemble, muse and discuss.
 There are also new monks arriving by car.
-Their faces were rather serious and less smiling.
-Maybe it’s a bit strange for them because of not many Moslem visits here.
-Or perhaps in Hat Yai, religious sentiments are quite high, we understand that many hostile events between religions take place in the south of Thailand, which is quite close to Hat Yai.
+Their faces looked serious and less smiling.
+Maybe it’s a bit strange for them because not many Muslims visit here.
+Or perhaps in Hat Yai, religious sentiments are pretty high.
+We understand that many hostile events between religions occur in the south of Thailand, which is quite close to Hat Yai.
 Sorry, I’m not interested in talking about it here.
-We just think positive, alright?
+Let us think positively, ok?

 Next to the monastery, there is also a special building housed a statue of Buddha or perhaps a statue of the old monk who had long been dead.
 We did not go inside, just looking out from the outside.

-From the building that houses the statue of the Buddha, we can take a full picture of the large house that houses a “reclining Buddha” statue.
-Take a look at how large the house that can fit a big statue.
-It’s a big loss if you’re not here.
+From the building that houses the statue of the Buddha, we can view the full size of the large Wat that houses a “reclining Buddha” statue.
+Take a look at how large the Wat can fit a big statue.
+It would be a significant loss if you didn’t visit here.

-On the edge there is a Buddha statue, the difference with the other is the presence of 4 faces in one head.
-It is uncertain whether it is a statue of a Buddha, a god or a statue of the old monk who died long ago.
+At the edge, there is a Buddha statue.
+The difference with the other is the presence of 4 faces in one head.
+Therefore, it is uncertain whether it is a statue of a Buddha, a god, or the old monk who died long ago.

 We pictured the last time here before heading elsewhere.

-The statue is actually a great monk in Hua Hin named Hua Mongkol.
-Later we will include entries about Wat Hua Mongkol.
+The statue is a great monk in Hua Hin named Hua Mongkol.
+We will include a blog entry about Wat Hua Mongkol later on.
 We are not sure why he is very famous around southern Thailand.
-Perhaps during his life, he was a famous government figure or a famous monk in the past.
+Perhaps during his life, he was a renowned government figure or a famous monk in the past.

-Next to the donation fund, there is a statue that looks like a martial arts teacher in ancient Chinese films.
-Yeah, like the monks in kung fu movies, shaolin and so on.
+Next to the donation fund, a statue looks like a martial arts teacher in old Chinese films.
+Yeah, like the monks in kung fu movies, Shaolin and so on.
 Not sure who the figure is.

-Look at that, the elephant head made of wood.
-Looks like real, right?
-But it’s a bit scary too since it looks alive.
+Look at that, and the elephant head is made of wood.
+Looks real, right?
+But it’s a bit scary too since it seems alive.
 The Thai people worshiped and praised elephants.
-So, there are three things that are prohibited in Thailand, which are an insult, condemn or speak out blatantly about their King, elephants, and Buddhism.
-There may be more sensitive things that I still don’t know and you have to do your own homework.
-The punishment for this offense is imprisonment and many foreigners have been affected.
-This is a place for locals, we just follow their way if we do not want any problems.
+So, three things are prohibited in Thailand: insult, condemn or speak out blatantly about their King, elephants, and Buddhism.
+There may be more sensitive things that I still don’t know and you need to do your research.
+The punishment for this offense is imprisonment and many foreigners have been jailed.
+This is a place for locals, and we follow their way if we do not want any problems.

-As we did not use any travel packages, so we had to find ‘tuktuk’ on the main road.
+We did not use any travel packages, so we had to find ‘tuktuk’ on the main road.
 So we walked out of Wat Hat Yai.
 Not far, just in 200-300 meters.
 We also had a picture at Wat Hat Yai’s entrance.
-For the first time of our life, we are surrounded by dogs.
+For the first time in our life, we are surrounded by many dogs.
 Fortunately, the dogs around Thailand are not fierce.

-I should like to include this entry with our trip to Thailand Primary School (just beside the Wat Hat Yai) and wet market.
-But since this existing entries are too long, I have to write it in a separate entry.
+I would like to include this blog entry with our trip to Thailand Primary School (located just beside the Wat Hat Yai) and the wet market.
+But since these posts are too long, I have to split them into a separate blog entry.